 Based just 15km from the Melbourne CBD, Austin Health is one of Australia's major health services.

-The Mental Health Division is structured into four directorates, each offering dynamic learning opportunities:
+The Mental Health Division is structured into three directorates, each offering dynamic learning opportunities and opportunities to work with consumers across the lifespan:

 • Infant & Youth Mental Health Service (ICYMHS)